relaymoth/dotfiles/README.md

 ### Attribution

-The background of teh hero image is by [Dmitry Chernyshov, Unsplash](https://unsplash.com/photos/mP7aPSUm7aE).
+The background of the hero image is by [Dmitry Chernyshov, Unsplash](https://unsplash.com/photos/mP7aPSUm7aE).